Skip to main content

 PONE was developed by Graggl.

 PONE has received mostly positive reviews from players.
-Most players liked PONE for its story but disliked it for its atmosphere.
+Most players liked PONE for its story but disliked it for its music.

 PONE is a single player game with multiplayer and local co-op support.

-Similar games include MIMESIS, Species: Unknown, PILGRIM, PIT OF GOBLIN, Murky Divers and others.
+Similar games include PIT OF GOBLIN, MIMESIS, Species: Unknown, PILGRIM, The Mound: Omen of Cthulhu and others.